Welcome to the “Proof of Concept” Preview of “Maps of God” - The Ilanot Portal

 Oxford, Bodleian Library MS Hunt.
 Add.
 E

-Early in the sixteenth century, an old ilan was acquired by the Italian humanist and philosopher Cardinal Egidio da Viterbo (1472–1532).
-The text it bore was the idiosyncratic introduction to the sefirot Iggeret ...
+Early in the sixteenth century, an old copy of the “Great Parchment” was acquired by the Italian humanist and philosopher Cardinal Egidio da Viterbo (1472–1532).
+The text it bore was the idiosyncratic treatise on the ...

 Gross Family Collection Trust 083.011.002